xleclercq/CodingStandards/README.md

 # Coding Standards

-This repository contains coding standards used for the [CodeSmithyIDE organization](https://github.com/CodeSmithyIDE).
+This repository contains coding standards used by the projects in the [CodeSmithyIDE organization](https://github.com/CodeSmithyIDE).